Charlottesville city, VA Income by Gender

 Here are the key findings from our analysis:

-These income figures indicate a substantial gender-based pay disparity, showcasing a gap of approximately 21% between the median incomes of males and females in Charlottesville city.
-With women, regardless of work hours, earning 79 cents to each dollar earned by men, this income disparity reveals a concerning trend toward wage inequality that demands attention in thecounty of Charlottesville city.
+Based on these incomes, we observe a gender gap percentage of approximately 13%, indicating a significant disparity between the median incomes of males and females in Charlottesville city.
+Women, regardless of work hours, still earn 87 cents to each dollar earned by men, highlighting an ongoing gender-based wage gap.

 To visualize the evolving trend, here is a line chart depicting the changes in gender-specific annual median incomes over time in Charlottesville city, encompassing both full-time and all workers aged 15 years and older.